BaseMax/IssueTrackerGraphQLTS/README.md

 ### Queries:

-- `getAllIssues`: Get a list of all issues in the system.
+- `findAllIssues`: Get a list of all issues in the system.
-- `getIssueById(issueId: ID!)`: Retrieve a specific issue by providing its unique ID.
+- `findIssueById(issueId: ID!)`: Retrieve a specific issue by providing its unique ID.
 - `searchIssues(keywords: String!, status: String, priority: String, assignee: String)`: Search for issues based on provided search parameters.
-- `getOpenIssues: [Issue]`: Get a list of all open issues in the system.
+- `findOpenIssues: [Issue]`: Get a list of all open issues in the system.
-- `getClosedIssues: [Issue]`: Get a list of all closed issues.
+- `findClosedIssues: [Issue]`: Get a list of all closed issues.
-- `getHighPriorityIssues: [Issue]`: Get a list of issues with high priority.
+- `findHighPriorityIssues: [Issue]`: Get a list of issues with high priority.
-- `getMediumPriorityIssues: [Issue]`: Get a list of issues with medium priority.
+- `findMediumPriorityIssues: [Issue]`: Get a list of issues with medium priority.
-- `getLowPriorityIssues: [Issue]`: Get a list of issues with low priority.
+- `findLowPriorityIssues: [Issue]`: Get a list of issues with low priority.
-- `getIssuesCreatedAfter(date: String!): [Issue]`: Get a list of issues created after a specified date.
+- `findIssuesCreatedAfter(date: String!): [Issue]`: Get a list of issues created after a specified date.
-- `getIssuesCreatedBefore(date: String!): [Issue]`: Get a list of issues created before a specified date.
+- `findIssuesCreatedBefore(date: String!): [Issue]`: Get a list of issues created before a specified date.
-- `getIssuesByAuthor(authorId: ID!): [Issue]`: Get a list of issues created by a specific author.
+- `findIssuesByAuthor(authorId: ID!): [Issue]`: Get a list of issues created by a specific author.
-- `getIssuesByLabel(label: String!): [Issue]`: Get a list of issues with a specific label.
+- `findIssuesByLabel(label: String!): [Issue]`: Get a list of issues with a specific label.
-- `getIssuesByMilestone(milestone: String!): [Issue]`: Get a list of issues associated with a particular milestone.
+- `findIssuesByMilestone(milestone: String!): [Issue]`: Get a list of issues associated with a particular milestone.
-- `getIssuesByTag(tag: String!): [Issue]`: Get a list of issues associated with a specific tag.
+- `findIssuesByTag(tag: String!): [Issue]`: Get a list of issues associated with a specific tag.
-- `getAssignedIssues(assigneeId: ID!): [Issue]`: Get a list of issues assigned to a specific team member.
+- `findAssignedIssues(assigneeId: ID!): [Issue]`: Get a list of issues assigned to a specific team member.
-- `getUnassignedIssues: [Issue]`: Get a list of issues that are not assigned to anyone.
+- `findUnassignedIssues: [Issue]`: Get a list of issues that are not assigned to anyone.
-- `getIssuesByProject(projectId: ID!): [Issue]`: Get a list of issues associated with a specific project.
+- `findIssuesByProject(projectId: ID!): [Issue]`: Get a list of issues associated with a specific project.
-- `getIssuesByComponent(component: String!): [Issue]`: Get a list of issues related to a particular component of the project.
+- `findIssuesByComponent(component: String!): [Issue]`: Get a list of issues related to a particular component of the project.
 - `getIssuesByEpic(epicId: ID!): [Issue]`: Get a list of issues associated with a specific epic.
 - `getIssuesByRelatedIssue(issueId: ID!): [Issue]`: Get a list of issues related to a specific issue.
 - `getIssuesWithAttachments: [Issue]`: Get a list of issues with attached files or images.